DanielK2312/SWJ-Proj/README.md

 1. Added dropdown to admin page
 2. Move to GitHub
+3. Created a database for the member information
-3. PUT STUFF OTHERS DID THAT I'M NOT THINKING OF
+4. PUT STUFF OTHERS DID THAT I'M NOT THINKING OF

 #### Contributions: